zweilosec/shell-scripts/README.md

 # shell-scripts
 A collection of various shell scripts for automation of common tasks

 ## autoSCP.sh

 Tool for automatically copying the contents of a folder to a remote system after connecting to wifi.
 Should be run with a cron-job or other automation so it is always checking for wifi connection.
+Useful for Raspberry pi or android phones with a terminal installed.

 ## install-apps.sh

 Script for installing the tools you need for an engagement when you can't bring "hacking tools" with you.
+Warning!
+Doing this blindly can break your distro.
+Make sure to be careful what you are installing, and don't overwrite system dependencies!

 ## ipaddr.sh